berkedilekoglu/kernel_trick/README.md

-You can reach their paper on the link below: https://papers.nips.cc/paper/3182-random-features-for-large-scale-kernel-machines.pdf
+You can reach their paper on the link: https://papers.nips.cc/paper/3182-random-features-for-large-scale-kernel-machines.pdf